isabella232/ios-verification-tutorial/readme.md

 }
 ```

 Here we set the verification object to the current verification.
-Next up is to verify the code sent to the phone.
-Open up **VerifyCodeViewController.m** and find the method **verifyCode:** and make and replace the line `[self performSegueWithIdentifier:@"verifyCodeSeg" sender:nil];` with
+Next up, verify the code sent to the phone.
+Open up **VerifyCodeViewController.m**, find the method **verifyCode:**, and replace the line `[self performSegueWithIdentifier:@"verifyCodeSeg" sender:nil];` with

 **VerifyCodeViewController.m**